Data Engineering Staff Augmentation: A 2026 Playbook

 Week two is about productive integration

-By week two, they should be inside the actual work.
-Not in a sandbox forever.
+By week two, they should be inside the actual work, not in a sandbox forever.

 Good onboarding means they take on contained tasks that expose the core system: one ingestion path, one dbt model family, one Airflow DAG group, one warehouse optimization issue.
-You want them to learn your environment while shipping useful work.
+You want them learning your environment while shipping useful work.
+A good manager also pairs them with internal peers for code review and design discussion, which cuts the “external team” dynamic before it starts.

 This walkthrough is worth sharing with internal managers before kickoff: